 Doctors can talk all they want about the potential positives of nude-friendly homes.
 But that doesn’t mean all parents will be okay with it.
 On Reddit, the opinions on the issue run the gamut:

 For me, it didn’t get weird until my 5yo made up a song that he’ll sing anytime he sees me naked: “I see your boobies!
 I see your nipples!”
-I figured that was the sign it was time to talk about privacy,” said one mom.
+I figured that was the sign it was time to talk about privacy,” says one mom.

 My daughter is 3.5 and likes to hang out and talk to my husband when he is in the shower.
 We have a big glass box of a shower.
-I think it’s good for her to know factually about different body parts for boys and girls,” said another.
+I think it’s good for her to know factually about different body parts for boys and girls,” says another.

-Said another: “Team naked fam!
+Says another: “Team naked fam!
 We have family bath/shower time with mom, dad, and daughter.
 Nudity does not mean sexuality.
 Agree with all the comments that the kid can decide when they want more privacy.
 But being comfortable with your own body helps kids be comfortable with theirs as well.”

 I stopped being naked around them around the age of 4.
-I prefer privacy and I am a part of my family too, and would like to get dressed without an audience,” said another.
+I prefer privacy and I am a part of my family too, and would like to get dressed without an audience,” says another.

 The Takeaway

 If your brood likes to skinnydip in the pool, or you prefer sleeping in the nude—go for it!
 There’s no research to suggest that parental nudity harms kids (as long as it’s not sexualized).
-Nakedness not your thing?
+Is nakedness not your thing?
 That’s fine, too.
 And you definitely don’t need to worry if your kids accidentally walk in on you while you’re lathering up in the shower.
 Remember: That kid was probably rocking a bouncer in that same spot not so long ago.

 Advertisement